 Continents Asia Kingdom of Thailand

-By far the largest city is Bangkok, the national capital with estimated 10 million people.
+The Kingdom has a population of 68 million people, by far the largest city is Bangkok, the national capital with estimated 12 million citizens.
+Spoken language is Thai.

 Adventure Thailand - the Land of Smiles, this is a virtual guide to "Muang Thai" - often translated as the "Land of the Free", as the Thais call their country.
 Despite the fact that Thailand was governed by martial law until March 2015, after a military coup in May 2014.
-The Royal Thai Armed Forces dissolved the elected caretaker government, likewise the senate, the constitution repealed, and a military junta established.
+The Royal Thai Armed Forces dissolved the elected caretaker government, likewise the senate, repealed the constitution, and established a military junta.
+Amazing Thailand!

 Kingdom of Thailand | Muang Thai | ประเทศไทย